Kent County Cricket Club in 2019: Other List A match

-Kent hosted a 50-over match against the touring Pakistan national side ahead of their One Day International series against England.
+Kent hosted a 50-over match against the touring Pakistan national team ahead of their One Day International series against England.
 Due to a number of injuries and other availability issues affecting a significant number of players, Kent were given permission by the ECB to include two guest players for this fixture.
 Middlesex seamer James Harris (who had previously had a loan spell with Kent during the 2017 season) and Essex's Dutch international seamer Shane Snater were both named in the team.
 Academy graduate Jordan Cox was also selected for his first senior appearance.
 Adam Rouse stood in as captain.